AmaanRehman77/asynchronous_fifo/README.md

 # Asynchronous FIFO (`asymfifo`) in SystemVerilog

-A synthesizable, parameterizable dual-clock FIFO for crossing data safely between unrelated write and read clock domains.
+A synthesizable, parameterizable dual-clock FIFO for crossing data safely (by using gray code encoding for read write pointers) between unrelated write and read clock domains.

 ---